hiddensudo/FileIndexer/README.md

 ## Uml Class Diagram
 ### About UML Class Diagram
-While working on this application, an uml class diagram was developed.
+While working on this application, an UML class diagram was developed.
 To view it in detail, you can open the file called UmlClassDiagram.puml

 ### UML Class Diagram Visualization
 To visually represent a Uml class diagram, you can use the resource [www.plantuml.com](www.plantuml.com).